Iridium-Visual-Recipe-Editor/Iridium-Exporter/README.md

 *   `itemimages`: Only generates the item images.

 All data generated will be put inside the Minecraft directory under the folder "exporteddata".

+### Credits
+I'd like to thank the mods [IconExporter](https://www.curseforge.com/minecraft/mc-mods/iconexporter) and [TellMe](https://www.curseforge.com/minecraft/mc-mods/tellme) for taking a fair amount of inspiration from their code.